Fact checkers say YouTube lets its platform be 'weaponized'

 SAN FRANCISCO

-More than 80 fact checking organizations are calling on YouTube to address what they say is rampant misinformation on the platform.
+A group of more than 80 fact checking organizations is calling on YouTube to address rampant misinformation on its platform.

-In a letter to CEO Susan Wojcicki published Wednesday, the groups say the Google-owned video platform is “one of the major conduits of online disinformation and misinformation worldwide.”
+In a letter to CEO Susan Wojcicki published Wednesday, the groups said the Google-owned video platform is “one of the major conduits of online disinformation and misinformation worldwide.”

 YouTube’s efforts to address the problem, they say, are proving insufficient.